syncfusion-content/windowsforms-docs/WindowsForms/NavigationDrawer/Events.md

 ## Opening

 Occurs when the Transition expands begins.
-It should be the CancelEventArgs type.

 {% tabs %}